Legal Requirements for Records Retention: The Three Year Presumption

 * * * * *

 First, even under OMB regulations, many records maintenance requirements are now law for which no retention periods have been stated.
-In the situation where an agency fails to state a specific retention period, we can assume that they have failed to justify the longer retention period required by the OMB regulations; otherwise, a specific retention period longer than three years would have been stated.
+In the situation where an agency fails to state a specific retention period, we can assume that they have failed to justify the longer retention period required by the OMB regulations.
+Otherwise, a specific retention period longer than three years would have been stated.
 The absence of a specific records retention period implies that the records retention period is no longer than three years and that records can safely be destroyed after that time.
-[Note: Legal counsel should review these conclusions prior to using the three-year retention period in actual records retention schedule.
+[Note: Legal counsel should review these conclusions before using the three-year retention period in the records retention schedule.
 It should also be noted that the OMB regulations do not apply to federal recordkeeping statutes, although few recordkeeping requirements have been provided in federal statutes.]

-Third, seven states (Colorado, Georgia, Illinois, Maryland, New Hampshire, Oklahoma and Texas) have adopted the “Uniform Preservation of Private Business Records Act” (same as Uniform Rules of Evidence)6 or an equivalent law.
+Third, eight states (Colorado, Georgia, Illinois, Maryland, New Hampshire, North Dakota, Oklahoma and Texas) have adopted the “Uniform Preservation of Private Business Records Act” (same as Uniform Rules of Evidence)6 or an equivalent law.
 Although the wording may differ slightly in these states, the essence of Section 2 of the uniform law has been preserved as follows:

 The UPPBRA states that a three-year retention period shall apply whenever a law does not specify a retention period.
 Destruction under this law will not constitute an offense; destruction in less than three years, however, may subject the organization to some risks.

-The section in brackets was considered optional, although all four states kept the essence of that provision.
-The UPPBRA also contains provisions related to microfilm which have been covered in most states by the Uniform Photographic Copies of Business and Public Records As Evidence Act.
-7
+The section in brackets was optional, although all four states kept the essence of that provision.
+The UPPBRA also contains provisions related to microfilm which have been covered in most states by the Uniform Photographic Copies of Business and Public Records As Evidence Act.7

 In fact, it may not be necessary in many cases to even keep these records for three years.
 Instead, an organization can make a risk analysis to determine that the risk of maintaining certain records less than three years is extremely low or nonexistent.
 The records can then be kept to meet operational needs and then destroyed.